David J. Goodman, PhD

 Education and Specialized Skills

 I earned a PhD from Loyola University of Chicago in 1994 and a masters degree from Indiana University in 1989.
 I was a certfied school psychologist in Illinois from 1992 – 1994.
-Between 1996 and 2004 I was an executive director of a youth development program in Milwaukee, and I practiced as a licensed psychologist in Wisconsin from 2006 to 2019.
-Presently, I am a licensed psychologist in Florida.
+Between 1996 and 2004 I was an executive director of a youth development program in Milwaukee.
+And between 2006 – 2019, I practiced as a licensed psychologist in Wisconsin in a variety of settings.
+I moved to Florida in 2019 and work as a telehealth psychologist for Lyra Health with WI resident only, Betterhelp with WI residents and residents of states who participate in the Covid multi-state agreement, and privately in all states as a Life Coach.

 Ready for Your Journey To Self Discovery?